An Accelerated Primal Dual Algorithm with Backtracking for Decentralized Constrained Optimization: Motivation and Design of the Proposed Algorithms: and

 \sa{Our objective is to design a momentum-based primal-dual method built on APD framework in~\eqref{eq:apd} for the saddle-point formulation in \eqref{saddle-point}, which can be seen as a special case of \eqref{eq:sp} with a very particular structure: $\by=[\theta^\top \lambda^\top]^\top$, $\psi_x(\bx)=\phi(\bx)$, $q_x(\bx)=f(\bx)$, $\cH(\bx,\by)=\fprod{\theta, G(\bx)}+\fprod{\lambda, A\bx}$, $\psi_y(\by)=h(\theta)$ and $q_y(\by)=0$.
 Therefore, we will focus on a variant of the primal-dual iterations stated in \eqref{eq:apd} with two goals in mind: \textbf{(i)} we prefer using momentum acceleration for the primal updates rather than having momentum term in dual updates as in \eqref{eq:apd}; \textbf{(ii)} \sa{one should be able to adaptively select node-specific step sizes via adopting a backtracking scheme, without relying on some prior knowledge on global Lipschitz constants.}}

 \sa{The first goal is mainly motivated by the primal-dual dynamics for the particular saddle point formulation we focus on.
-Indeed, $\cH(\bx,\by)$ has a curvature in $\bx$, while it is affine in $\by$, and that is why using momentum in $\bx$-updates helps dampening the oscillatory behavior that naturally arises due to primal-descent-dual-ascent-type updates, e.g., see~\cite{schafer2019competitive,zheng2024dissipative} for the oscillatory behavior of gradient-descent-ascent updates; on the other hand, the use of momentum in $\by$-update as in \eqref{eq:apd} may even exacerbate the oscillations as $\grad_\by\cH(\bx,\by)$ only depends on $\bx$, i.e., if $\{\bx^k\}$ oscillates, not only there is no damping mechanism for $\bx$-updates in \eqref{eq:apd}, but oscillations in $\{\bx^k\}$ also causes $\{\by^k\}$ to oscillate even more.} \sa{The first goal requires a change in the update order of \eqref{eq:apd}, which can be justified assuming \eqref{eq:sp} has a saddle point.
+Indeed, $\cH(\bx,\by)$ has a curvature in $\bx$, while it is affine in $\by$, and that is why using momentum in $\bx$-updates helps dampening the oscillatory behavior that naturally arises due to primal-descent-dual-ascent-type updates, e.g., see~\cite{schafer2019competitive,zheng2024dissipative} for the oscillatory behavior of gradient-descent-ascent updates; on the other hand, the use of momentum in $\by$-update as in \eqref{eq:apd} may even exacerbate the oscillations as $\grad_\by\cH(\bx,\by)$ only depends on $\bx$, i.e., if $\{\bx^k\}$ oscillates, not only there is no damping mechanism for $\bx$-updates in \eqref{eq:apd}, but oscillations in $\{\bx^k\}$ also causes $\{\by^k\}$ to oscillate even more.}

+\sa{The first goal requires a change in the update order of \eqref{eq:apd}, which can be justified assuming \eqref{eq:sp} has a saddle point.
 Indeed, applying the extended version of APD given in \eqref{eq:apd} on an equivalent problem $\min_{\by\in\mathcal{Y}}\ \max_{\bx\in\mathcal{X}}\ -\mathcal{L}(\bx,\by)$ with $q_y(\cdot)=0$ would lead to the following iterations with the desired momentum acceleration on the primal updates:

 with $Q_x^k=Q_x$, $Q_y^k=Q_y$, and $\eta^k=1$ for all $k\geq 0$.
-A convergence rate result similar to \eqref{eq:APD-rate} continue to hold for this variant with $Q_x$ and $Q_y$ chosen slightly different than \eqref{eq:conds} due to primal-dual switch:
+A convergence rate result similar to \eqref{eq:APD-rate} continues to hold for this variant with $Q_x$ and $Q_y$ chosen slightly different than \eqref{eq:conds} due to primal-dual switch:

 for some $c\geq 1$ and $\alpha,\beta\geq 0$.
-Our motivation for giving \cref{eq:apd-swap} with iteration dependent step-size matrices $Q_x^k, Q_y^k$ and momentum parameter $\eta^k$ is to set the grounds for a setting that will allow us to analyze a variant of APD method employing node-specific local step-size search.
+Our motivation for giving \eqref{eq:apd-swap} with iteration dependent step-size matrices $Q_x^k, Q_y^k$ and momentum parameter $\eta^k$ is to set the grounds for a setting that will allow us to analyze a variant of APD method employing node-specific local step-size search.
 In the rest, we use the notation $\bx^k = [x_i^k]_{i\in\cN}$ for $k\geq 0$.}